junior-jl/learning-python/data-structures-and-algorithms/notes.md

 ###### Non-empty linked list case

 We have new_node that we create, and we want to append it to the linked list.
-We can start from the head pointer and then move through each of the nodes in the linked list unitl we get to the end, i.e., None.
+We can start from the head pointer and then move through each of the nodes in the linked list until we get to the end, i.e., None.
 Once we arrive at the location that we want to insert the new_node at, we insert as shown below:

 ```python
 class Node: